 Degree programs in recreation, parks and tourism management are designed to combine management, administration and business concerns with topics in recreation and leisure.
 Students learn the skills necessary to oversee recreation facilities and provide guest services.
 Coursework usually includes tourism and travel, hospitality and recreation administration, commercial recreation, leisure services, event planning, conference planning and legal issues in recreation.
 These degree programs also include or require the completion of a recreation internship at a resort, hotel, amusement park, outdoor recreation facility or regional tourist attraction.

-The BLS projects steady employment growth - a rate of 8% - for all lodging managers in the 2014-2024 decade.
+The BLS projects little or no change in employment growth a rate of 1% - for all lodging managers in the 2018-2028 decade.
 Growth is expected to be limited at many hotels, with certain specialized management positions being eliminated.
 As such, prospective hotel recreation directors might want to consider employment at hotels, casinos, resorts and convention centers with the largest variety of leisure services.
-The median salary for lodging managers in general was $49,720 as of 2015, the BLS stated.
+The median salary for lodging managers in general was $53,390 as of 2018, the BLS stated.

 Hotel recreation directors are typically required to hold a bachelor's degree and to have studied management, tourism, recreation and business.
 They manage staff, oversee facilities and plan guest services and activities at hotels and resorts.
-Lodging managers, including hotel recreation directors, are expected to see steady growth of job opportunities in the field at a rate of 8% through the year 2024.
+Lodging managers, including hotel recreation directors, are expected to see little growth of job opportunities in the field at a rate of 1% through the year 2028.